Cranberry Sauce With Vanilla And Cinnamon

 On meat: Cranberry sauce is also great with grilled meats such as chicken or pork.

-As an appetizer: You can also serve it over cream cheese or brie, paired with your favorite crackers.
+As an appetizer: You can also serve it as an appetizer over cream cheese or brie, paired with your favorite crackers.

 - Homemade Dumpling Noodles